-The mentor should write a brief (1 page max) mentoring plan, describing the project, including a description of the tools the applicant will help design and develop.
+The mentor should write a brief (1 page max) mentoring plan, which addresses a plan to provide mentorship while describing the project.
+It should include a description of the tools the applicant will help design and develop.
 It should demonstrate the feasibility of the project within the summer time frame.
 The mentors must also include a description of how they will assist the professional development of the applicant (e.g. opportunities to give a talk, writing and communication skills, engagement in discussions, creating opportunities to show independence).
 The mentorship plan should demonstrate a systematic plan to develop the mentee as a physicist.
 This includes creating opportunities to present work, lead scientific discussions, demonstrate independence and opportunities to drive their own scientific ideas.
 Mentorship plans should emphasize that the mentee will be given the opportunity to own the research, not simply assist in it.

 The applicant should write a brief (1 page max) research proposal, describing why the applicant is interested in research in general and the specific project decided upon with their mentor.
 The research proposal should be a succinct description of the summer project and its goals.
 The proposal should outline a specific research product they anticipate completing in the summer including constructing a new experimental apparatus, developing analysis software or algorithms, designing a new measurement technique, creating software for data mining or machine learning, synthesizing new materials.
 Proposals should be written by the undergraduate applicant with guidance from the mentor and PI.

-The applicant should write a brief (1/2 page max) leadership statement.
+The applicant should write a brief (1 page max) leadership statement.
 This describes the applicant's engagement in promoting scientific progress in our community (e.g. engagement in public outreach, efforts to enhance diversity, equity, and inclusion, initiatives to create a welcoming and innovative scientific culture on campus.
-The leadership statement must be compelling.
+The leadership statement must be compelling and will be heavily weighed.
 Students should eloquently describe a specific challenge they have faced in their journey as a physicist, how they dealt with it and what they learned from the experience.
 They should also describe the challenges they feel passionate about that we face as a physics community, and describe how they are or would like to answer this challenge themselves.
 Narratives should highlight a student's ability to compromise, collaborate and help others.

 The PI sign off on the application to ensure they are aware and approve of the plan.

-The Pi2 scholar awards will be announced at the end of March.
+The Pi2 scholar awards will be announced at the beginning of April.

 Pi2 scholars will receive a $5500 summer stipend, and $750 will be provided to the research mentor.
 Another $250 can be used for research-related expenses pertaining to the project.